zhangzc11/egm_tnp_analysis/README.md

 > cd egm_tnp_analysis

+First you need to setup the environment, especially on lxplus (do not use cmsenv from cmssw)

+> source etc/scritps/setup.sh

-no compilation is required (this will auto compile the C++ code automatically) but you need ROOT and RooFit installed.
+You need ROOT (>= 6.10) and RooFit installed.
+Compile with:

+> make

 This can be run on a laptop, does not require cmssw environment (still requires the setup to be run)

 ## Quick description

-First you need to setup the environment, especially on lxplus (do not use cmsenv from cmssw)

-> source etc/scritps/setup.sh

 Package to handle analysis of tnp trees.
 The main tool is the python fitter